projectcontour/contour/site/docs/v1.1.0/deploy-options.md

 $ kind create cluster --config examples/kind/kind-expose-port.yaml
 ```

-Then, your CONTOUR_IP (as used below) will just be `localhost:8080`.
+Then, your CONTOUR_IP (as used below) will just be `localhost:80`.

-_Note: If you change Envoy's ports to bind to 80/443 then it's possible to add entries to your local `/etc/hosts` file and make requests like `http://kuard.local` which matches how it might work on a production installation._
+_Note: We've created a public DNS record (`local.projectcontour.io`) which is configured to resolve to `127.0.0.1``.
+This allows you to use a real domain name in your kind cluster._

 ### Test with Ingress